ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

     PyAnsys projects support now multi-version documentation, meaning that stable and development versions are collected under the same website.
-A drop-down button for selecting desired version should be available in the top right corner of the navigation bar in the documentation page.
+A drop-down button for selecting the desired version should be available in the top right corner of the documentation's navigation bar.

 For example, consider PyAEDT documentation: